yanheinaung23-eng/Project-Singapore-Port-Full-Maritime-Data-Ecosystem/README.md

 # About the Author
 Hi everyone!👋👋 My name is Yan, and I am a former seafarer with professional experience on merchant ships and superyachts.
 I am currently pursuing a career in data analytics, fueled by a deep passion for leveraging data to solve real-world problems.

 By combining my maritime domain knowledge with technical analytics, I aim to support maritimers and port authorities through data-driven systems.
-As a major step toward this goal, I have built a comprehensive data ecosystem for the Singapore Port, featuring an automated ETL pipeline, a vessel delay prediction model, and interactive congestion dashboards. 🚢🌊
+As a major step toward this goal, I have built a comprehensive data ecosystem for the Singapore Port, featuring an automated ETL pipeline, a vessel delay prediction model, and interactive congestion and delay dashboard and reports.
+Hope to enjoy my project and feel free to connect with me!🚢🌊

 ## Contents